lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 # RDA on principal components

-RDA on principal components sounds a bit ridiculous, but here, I actually am asking "how much do my explanatory variables explain the structure I see **in the principal components**?" and not "how much do they explain genetic structure?
+RDA on principal components sounds a bit ridiculous, but here, I actually am asking "how much do my explanatory variables explain the structure I see ***in the principal components***?" and not "how much do they explain genetic structure?"
 I initially tried using MANOVA on PCs, but the results were difficult/nonsense without handling the confounded variation between "library" and "region".

 ---